Not every crypto project is destined for success. Some are predetermined to fail right from the start.

 Research the Team Behind the Project

-A strong, experienced team with a proven track record of success can be a good indicator of the project’s potential for success.
+A strong, experienced team with a proven track record of success can be a good indicator of their good intentions.

-It is probably a bad sign when the team is not transparent at all, and there is no info whatsoever about them on the internet.
-A good and legit team will engage with the community and be as transparent as possible.
+A good and legitimate team will engage with the community and be as transparent as possible.

 Understand the Project’s Goals and Vision

-Unfortunately, there is no Crypto rug pull checker that would analyze every project out there.
-It’s up to your judgment.
-But in general, if you stick to traditional altcoins, you can’t go wrong.
+Unfortunately, there is no crypto rug pull checker that would analyze every project out there; it’s mainly up to your judgment.
+But sticking to traditional altcoins is a great first step.

 OneCoin

 “The Cryptoqueen.”
 That was the nickname that Ruja Ignatova called herself.
 She convinced people to invest billions of dollars after telling them she had devised a cryptocurrency to challenge Bitcoin.
-Then she vanished two years ago, along with more than $4 billion!
+She vanished two years ago, along with more than $4 billion!

 To this day, she is still on the run from the law.
 She faces up to 90 years in prison if she’s found.